NikkiPotgieter/221274_Nikki_Potgieter_DV100_T3/README.md

 <h2> Acknowledgements:</h2>
 Special thanks to Bootstrap and Google fonts for providing valuable resources and tools that made this project possible.

+Plagiarism document:
+See the `Plagiarism.pdf` document for more information.